Naya Rivera Dead at 33: Actress' Body Recovered 5 Days After Boating Accident - E! Online

 This news comes just hours after the Ventura County Sheriff's department said that a body had been found at Lake Piru.
 During a press conference, Ventura County Sheriff Bill Ayub said the body, which they are "confident" is that of Rivera's, was discovered floating at the surface of the lake by personnel searching by boat early Monday morning.

+"Based on the location where the body was found, physical characteristics of the body, clothing found of the body and the physical condition of the body, as well as the absence of any other persons reported in the area, we are confident the body we found is that of Naya Rivera," Ayub said.

-An autopsy will be conducted and a positive identification of Rivera's remains will be made through dental records, Ayub said.
+An autopsy will be conducted to confirm a cause of death and a positive identification of Rivera's remains will be made through dental records.

+The depth of the water where Rivera's body was located is between 35 and 60 feet deep.
+The lake bed is covered with heavy brush and trees.

 Capt.
 Eric Buschow also told E!
 News exclusively that Rivera's Glee "cast members and friends gathered for a prayer at the water's edge just before the body was found."

 On Wednesday, July 8, the Glee star went missing while boating with her young son on Lake Piru, a reservoir located about 50 miles north of Los Angeles.
 The Ventura County Sheriff's Department said authorities were called to Lake Piru when a child, later identified as 4-year-old Josey Dorsey, was found alone on a boat.

-According to authorities, Naya and Josey are said to have rented the pontoon boat and went swimming in the lake, however, the actress never returned to the boat.
-It's reported that the toddler was wearing a life-vest, while Rivera was not.
+According to authorities, Naya and Josey rented the pontoon boat at approximately 1 p.m. and headed toward the northern portion of the lake.
+Using the shoreline features in the background of FaceTime call Rivera conducted with family members, authorities said they were able to identify specific locations she and her son visited while out on the lake.

+After speaking with Rivera's son, authorities said they were able to conclude that he and Naya swam in the lake together.
+It was then, Ayub said, "that her son described being helped into the boat by Naya, who boosted him on to the deck from behind.
+He told investigators that he looked back and saw her disappear under the surface of the water."

+Authorities state the toddler was wearing a life-vest and wrapped in a towel when an employee at the rental facility discovered the boat after it was past due for return.
+An adult size life-vest was found on the boat.

-A search-and-rescue operation began at the lake, but was suspended Wednesday evening.
+Soon thereafter, a search-and-rescue operation began at the lake, but was suspended Wednesday evening.

 Efforts resumed early Thursday morning.
 At that point, authorities said they shifted the search to a "recovery operation."

 The Sheriff's Department said upwards of 100 law enforcement and emergency personnel were "searching the depths of Lake Piru for the body of Naya Rivera who is missing with all indications she drowned."